WATCH FOR FALLING ROCK

 COLOR HARDBACK [EAN 978-1-941278-14-7 | ISBN 1-941278-14-0] 8.5×11 library casebound (24 pages) color | Average Retail Price: $19.99 or less || Color Hardback at Lulu |

-Get the Kindle ebook edition for just $1.99 when you buy it together with either the color paperback or coloring book print edition at Amazon.
-See below for paperback links.
+Get the Kindle ebook edition at discount when you buy it together with either the color paperback or coloring book print edition at Amazon.

 Growing up in rural Oklahoma in the 60s and 70s, I had the privilege to spend time on the farm with my great-grandparents.
 Granddad was a never ending fountain of tall tales and mischief.
 One of his favorite pranks was to tell us to “watch out for Falling Rock” every time we passed one of those yellow highway signs.
 Then he would spin elaborate tales of the deeds of this mythical Native American warrior.
 Since all of the generations were some mix of Cherokee and Scottish, Granddad’s version of Falling Rock was a heroic warrior who defended his land.
 I remember well the wide-eyed looks on the faces of my cousins and my brother, as Granddad steered that creaky old Chevy truck around potholes and curves, all the while telling everyone to keep an eye out for any stray rocks or arrows.
 As indicated, he was a bit mischievous.
 I dedicate this book to my dad (who endured the tales first) and my brother (who may have loved them most).